mbodm/DotNet8-AOT-StartupPerformanceComparison/README.md

 ### What?

-Some .NET Framework 4.8 devs ("*the old farts*" 😉) asked me, if a .NET 8 AOT pre-compiled application can really beat a .NET Framework 4.8 runtime/JIT application, when it comes down to startup speed.
+Some .NET Framework 4.8 devs ("*the old farts*" 😉) asked me, if a .NET8 AOT pre-compiled application can really beat a .NET Framework 4.8 runtime/JIT application, when it comes down to startup speed.
 Cause of the following benefits a .NET Framework 4.8 runtime/JIT application has:

 - less complex PE header evaluation
 - NGEN performance boost
 - caching (repeated starts)
-- hot state of CLR/JIT vs. "handling a typical native executable"
+- "hot state of CLR/JIT" vs. "Windows handling a typical native executable" for every repeated start
-- native executable maybe "might" load a trimmed down framwork into memory when started (like i.e. pre-compiled Python does)
+- .NET8 native executable "might" load a trimmed-down framwork into memory when started (like i.e. pre-compiled Python does)
 - the love of god (subjective)

 Therefore i quickly tested this, since i was curious too.